Spartanburg Welcomes You!

 If you plan to extend your trip to Spartanburg before or after the conference, here are some things you might like to do:

-4. Hold on to the wheel tight as you test your driving skills at the BMW Performance Center, just across the street from the BMW manufacturing facility – home of the Spartanburg-made X3, X4, X5 and X6 vehicles.
+6. Or, hold on tight to the wheel as you test your driving skills at the BMW Performance Center, just across the street from the BMW manufacturing facility – home of the Spartanburg-made X3, X4, X5 and X6 vehicles.

 15. Wander the hallways of the West Main Artists Co-Op, established in an old church in Spartanburg, where more than 30 local artists have studios (Tuesday-Saturday).

-16. Spend time shopping for fresh food at local farmers markets in Spartanburg, Cowpens, Landrum, Inman, Woodruff and Lyman.
-Spartanburg also is home to the Hub City Co-Op, South Carolina’s first food co-op.
+16. Spend time shopping for fresh food at the Hub City Co-Op, South Carolina’s first food co-op.

-25. Test your Disc Golf skills at one of six courses: Va-Du-Mar McMillan Park, Wofford College, Century Park, Old Canaan Road Park or USC Upstate.
+20. Test your disc golf skills at one of six courses: Va-Du-Mar McMillan Park, Wofford College, Century Park, Old Canaan Road Park or USC Upstate.